marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 ![kubernetes-architecture]({{site.baseurl}}/assets/img/starevent-quarkus-2/kubernetes-architecture.png)

-Now the architecture is a bit more complex.
+Now the architecture is a bit more complex than the original.
 Every service is run using deployment.
 In front of each deployment there's a service that works like a load balancer.
 Wherever there's need to store sensible information ( passwords ) I use secrets whereas use config maps for configurations.

 ## Persistence Layer
 During the last paragraph was presented a basic setup that can be very useful during development.
 The solution can be improved.
 It is possible to create a deployment to deploy a single replica for mysql database.
 The configuration of the database singleton pod is made using **secrets** to manage the database passwords and **config map** to keep the database initialization scripts.
 The following descriptor shows the database-config.yaml file: